TV1-EU/videotaxi-speech-rs/README.md

 This is a Rust library for interacting with the VIDEO.TAXI Speech API.

-An example implementation can be found in the `examples` directory.
+An example implementation can be found in the `src/example` directory.

 ## Requirements